 Temple College has many student clubs/organizations on campus.
 Through these clubs/organizations, students are given the opportunity to become involved in planning activities, making new friends, and developing leadership skills.
 Temple College has diverse clubs and organizations and are always open to expand activity offerings.

-No matter what your interest — whether it’s academic, recreational, or social — you can probably find others at Temple College that share your passion.
+No matter what your interest — whether it’s academic, recreational, or social — you can probably find others at Temple College who share your passion.

 Associate Degree Nursing Student Organization (ADNSO)